 Chairman of Esalen Institute Sam Yau commented, “Known as the birthplace of the human potential movement, Esalen has continued its role as an incubator of new cultural perspectives over the years.
 Esalen’s Center for Theory & Research, under the direction of its Founder Michael Murphy, continues to foster innovative approaches to America’s problems, such as those that will be explored at its upcoming Conclave on Political Polarization.”

-The main agenda topics for the Conclave on Political Polarization and list of participants and their biographies are available on the Esalen website.
+See the main agenda topics for the Conclave on Political Polarization and list of participants and their biographies.